MangaGAN: generation of high-quality manga images from photo

 Authors claim that current state-of-the-art approaches can’t produce good manga faces, because of different reasons.
 One of the reasons is that manga artists use different styles for drawing different facial features.
 And it’s difficult for the neural network to learn these patterns.

-That is why authors suggested the following architecture:
+That is why the authors suggested the following architecture:

 Conventionally, the framework consists of 3 parts:

-- The top branch performs detection of facial features and transfers the style of each facial feature independently via special pretrained GAN.
-In total they trained 4 GAN’s (for mouth, eye, hairs and nose)
+- The top branch performs the detection of facial features and transfers the style of each facial feature independently via a special pre-trained GAN.
+In total, they trained 4 GAN’s (for mouth, eye, hairs and nose)